semidoc/semidoc.github.io/_posts/2017-03-09-boczkowski-3-bits.md

 *Informal proof*
 We know from the previous step how to design a counter modulo $\ell$ using $\lceil \log \ell \rceil $ bits.
 This can be interpreted as an index saying which bit of the $\Pi$-message  to display.
 Looping over indices of $\Pi$ allows, within $\ell$ rounds to emulate \emph{one} round of $\Pi$.

-The lemma can be applied to any protocol, and in particular\ldots to the clock synchronization protocol we saw in Step $2$.
+The lemma can be applied to any protocol, and in particular... to the clock synchronization protocol we saw in Step $2$.
 This reduces the message size from $\log T$ to $\lceil \log \log T\rceil +1$.
 We can keep iterating this and we are able to reduce the message size until reaching the fixed point of $T \mapsto \lceil \log T \rceil + 1$ which happens to be $3$.

 # Open questions